This post may contain affiliate links. Read our disclosure policy here.

 For beeswax, I really like buying those beeswax pellets versus the blocks.
 They are so much easier to measure for projects like this instead of trying to cut a chunk off a large block.
 Additionally, I haven’t found the pellets to be much more expensive than the blocks.
 You also want to make sure you stick with the yellow pellets versus the white, as the white have been refined and stripped of many natural properties.

 Don’t stop with just making Homemade Vaseline!
 There are so many other products that you can make without having to go to the store!
 Here are some that you might want to check out:

 And make sure to check out our large Make Your Own and DIY page to find even more store bought items that you can make for yourself at home, easily and naturally.

 Have you ever tried making your own homemade Vaseline?
-Do you do it any differently than this?
-What are some of your favorite store bought things to make homemade?
+Do you do it any different than this?
+What are some of your favorite store-bought things to make homemade?